apinkard/debtTracker/README.md

 edit: moved to [splitwise](https://www.splitwise.com/),
-      as it had most of my desired functionality with added advantage of mobility.
+      as it had most of my desired functionality + mobility too.